-- Café or restaurant
+- Cafe or restaurant

 - Office work

 The application form should be completed by both the parent/carer of the child and the employer.

 Employment of a child application form [PDF 439KB]

-There is no charge for the issue of work permits.
-The permit will be issued in the name as it appears on the birth certificate unless a deed poll document.
+We will issue the permit in the name as it appears on the birth certificate or deed poll document.

-Child performance/activities licence
+Child performance/activities licensing

 Legislation and guidance